-Hutchinson, Kansas, has a lot to offer in Christmas lights and displays in 2014.
+Hutchinson, Kansas, has a lot to offer in Christmas lights and displays.
+This was a guide of such for 2014, composed primarily of pictures from that year.
 Some of these pictures were taken prior to this year but I have checked to see that any I used from previous years are pretty much accurate for 2014.
 I'm in the process of rearranging this post into areas of town so it's more user-friendly.
 As more people put up lights and as I discover more, I'll be adding to this post so if you have anything to suggest, please comment.

 North of 30th Avenue